Today I met other cyclists for the first time when cycling in Alaska. Today's entry covers the journey to the Marion Creek Campground

-Cycling to Marion Creek in Alaska
+Cycling to Marion Creek Campground

-(Sat 25 July 2009)
+(Blog post written: Sat 25 July 2009)

 The first two that I met were English and Australian who were cycling together, Cass and Dan.
 They were heading north to Deadhorse, and it seems we must have camped only a few miles apart overnight.

 Koko the Japanese Cyclist